alanmun/GenerateAnimatedBackgrounds/README.md

 And because this solution uses ffmpeg and Python, it is cross-platform and should work on Windows, Linux, and MacOS.
 Sorry FreeBSD users I don't know if you have ffmpeg or not

+## Example

+See `bloc-high-100.webp` as an example of what this script can make with default `high` quality.
+It is 32MB so you will likely have to download it to preview.

 ## Dependencies (Required installs before you can use)